rohnugu/base-drafts/draft-ietf-quic-http.md

 over a QUIC stream always maps to a particular HTTP transaction.
 Requests and responses are considered complete when the corresponding QUIC stream is closed in the appropriate direction.

-##  Control Streams

-Since most connection-level concerns will be managed by QUIC, the primary use of Streams 2 and 3 will be for the SETTINGS frame when the connection opens and for PRIORITY frames subsequently.

-A pair of unidirectional streams is used rather than a single bidirectional stream.
-This allows either peer to send data as soon they are able.
-Depending on whether 0-RTT is enabled on the connection, either client or server might be able to send stream data first after the cryptographic handshake completes.

 ## HTTP Message Exchanges {#request-response}